New protocols at CNY Fertility: Oocyte Enhancement & Implantation Enhancement

 We are also recommending COQ10 400 mg daily, Fish Oil 3 Grams daily, Vitamin D 2000-4000 IU’s daily, Folic Acid 1-2 mg daily and Prenatal Vitamins daily.
-We encourage our male clients to supplement with preconception antioxidants to improve sperm quality.
-For our clients that do not respond well to hormones or are of advanced age, we recommend DHEA 25mg three times per day.
+We encourage our male patients to supplement with preconception antioxidants to improve sperm quality.
+For our patients that do not respond well to hormones or are of advanced age, we recommend DHEA 25mg three times per day.

 Please ask any member of our CNY Fertility Team about the Oocyte Enhancement/Implantation Enhancement Protocols!
 We are here to answer any questions and assist you in making informed decisions regarding your individualized protocol.

 Curious for More?